maykar/plex_assistant/README.md

 sensor:
 - platform: plex_assistant
 ```

+To update the sensor send the command "update sensor" to Plex Assistant either through your voice assistant (e.g. `Hey Google, tell Plex to update sensor.`) or as a HA service call.
+The sensor is also updated any time Plex Assistant is sent a command.
+To view the sensor results, navigate to "Developer Tools" in HA's sidebar and click "States", then find `sensor.plex_assistant_devices` in the list below.

+Plex clients must be open in order to be detected or recieve commands from this component, Plex can sometimes take around a minute to detect that a client is active/inactive.

 ***You must restart after installation and configuration, you may want to setup Google Assistant triggers or HA's conversation intergration first as they will also require a restart.
 Instructions for each below.***